Skip to main content

 General Policies

-• From December 1st through April 14th: Dogs are NOT allowed on the trails to respect and protect winter wildlife.
+• From December 1st through April 14th: Pets are NOT allowed on the trails to respect and protect winter wildlife.

-• From April 15th through November 30th: Dogs are permitted on the trails, and must be on a leash or under voice command at all times.
+• From April 15th through November 30th: Pets are permitted on the trails, and must be on a leash or under voice command at all times.

 Why?